ElectricGuitarInnovationLab/Les-Paul-Rail-Kit/README.md

 # the Les Paul Rail Kit
-a DIY 3D-printable kit a la Les Paul's Rail developed and maintain by the [RATLab](http://ratlab.wpi.edu) through [the Electric Guitar Innovation Lab](http://electricguitarinnovationlab.org/lespaul)(EGIL) at WPI<br>
+a DIY 3D-printable kit inspired by Les Paul's Rail—developed and maintain by the [RATLab](http://ratlab.wpi.edu) through ongoing projects about Les Paul, which are being explored at [the Electric Guitar Innovation Lab](http://electricguitarinnovationlab.org/lespaul) (EGIL).<br>

 This research was sponsored by the Les Paul Foundation; to learn more about Les Paul's life of innovation, visit http://les-paul.com <br>